How to Visualise Data in Tableau

 germany trading countries data table visualisation

-Notice that changing the Top N parameter only affect the Map visualisation, while the Country list in the table stays the same.
-To change it and apply the same Tableau filter to both sheets, go back to the filter’s pane in the Map sheet.
-Then, right-click on the Country field and select Apply to Worksheets… Finally, choose the Selected Worksheets option, tick the box next to the Map sheet and then click OK.
+Notice that changing the Top N parameter only affects the Map visualisation, while the Country list in the table stays the same.
+To change it and apply the same Tableau filter to both sheets, return to the filter’s pane in the Map sheet.
+Then, right-click on the Country field and select Apply to Worksheets… Finally, choose the Selected Worksheets option, tick the box next to the Map sheet, and click OK.

 Step 8: Visualise Data with Tableau Dashboard

 Let’s create a dashboard to bring the two Tableau sheets into one place.
-We want to show the map and data visualisation on the top and the table with Germany’s Turnover, Exports, and Imports values below.
+We want to show the map and data visualisation on the top and the table below with Germany’s Turnover, Export, and Import values.

 To create a Tableau dashboard: